PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/error-handling.md

 ## Cases Where Errors in Schema Is Recommended

-Let us take a look at this Approach for these practical cases ->
+#### The Approach in Practical Cases

+Let's examine how this approach is applied in practical cases:

+1. **Multiple Field Level Validation Errors:**
-1. For sending all field errors at once so that clients can customise errors for them appropriately.
-For example imagine a sign up page where in case of failed validation for each field, the app screen can display all errors at once under each input boxes and success for resolved data.(**Multiple Field Level Validation Errors **)
+   The approach allows sending all field errors at once, enabling clients to customize errors appropriately.
+For instance, consider a sign-up page where, in case of failed validation for each field, the app screen can display all errors simultaneously under the respective input boxes while also showing the success message for resolved data.

+2. **Atomic Errors:**
-2. For Atomicity in sending error.
-In some cases it is necessary we will need to send Error or Data not both.(**Atomic Errors**)
+   Atomicity in sending errors is achieved by ensuring that in some cases, either Error or Data is sent, not both.
+This helps maintain clarity and consistency in the response.

+3. **Nested Resolver Errors (Complex Objects):**
-3. For relations in the graph sent by the server, each node should be individually treated for its errors.
-Errors in one node should not directly affect the attributes of other resolved related nodes.(**Nested Resolver Errors  (Complex Objects)** )
+   When dealing with relations in the graph sent by the server, each node should be treated individually for its errors.
+Errors in one node should not directly affect the attributes of other resolved related nodes.
+This allows for more precise error handling and prevents cascading errors that could impact the entire response.

-4. For custom scalar objects within another object for example PII fields like a user's `email` where there is an Access Control Logic in order to access those fields in an object , we would need to resolve those fields with a custom resolver, an error within that field should not affect other scalar fields.(**Nested Resolver Errors (Scalar Fields )**).
+4. **Nested Resolver Errors (Scalar Fields):**
+   Custom scalar objects, such as Personally Identifiable Information (PII) fields like a user's `email`, may require resolving with a custom resolver, and errors within these fields should not affect other scalar fields.
+This approach ensures that errors are localized and do not propagate to other parts of the response.

-Now Let us look at each of these cases with example `mutations/queries` within the `talawa-api`.
-We will be doing so for both the API and client part to better understand it.
+Now, let's explore each of these cases with example `mutations/queries` within the `talawa-api`.
+We will analyze both the API and client parts to gain a comprehensive understanding of how this approach is effectively implemented.
 ### Multiple Field Level Validation Errors -

 #### API